-The CSA's County's Revolving Fund entered into an agreement with CSA 70 W-4 Pioneer Town under government code 26909 to provide funding for a pipeline project.
-The County's Revolving Fund advanced the amount of \$250,000 to cover cost of this project.
+The CSA's County Revolving Fund entered into an agreement with CSA 70 W-4 Pioneer Town under government code 26909 to provide funding for a pipeline project.
+The County Revolving Fund advanced the amount of \$250,000 to provide funding for the project until Proposition 84 Public Agency Grant reimbursement is received.
 The loan will be repaid within 3 to 18 months after completion of the project.
-The amount outstanding at June 30, 2017, is \$250,000.
+The amount outstanding at June 30, 2018, is \$250,000.